Marcus Semien Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.82 team ERA ranks 26th among all league pitching staffs.
+- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.80).

-- Nationals pitchers combine to give up 122 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- Nationals pitchers combine to give up the fourth-most home runs in baseball (124 total, 1.4 per game).

-- The right-hander last appeared on Monday against the Cincinnati Reds, when he threw six innings, allowing three earned runs while giving up six hits.
+- His last time out came on Tuesday against the Cincinnati Reds, when the left-hander went five innings, surrendering six earned runs while giving up 10 hits.

-- In 11 games this season, the 26-year-old has a 4.86 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.